 - Before organizing the Church on the right bank of the Rhine, he thought of founding an abbey between the regions of Hesse and Thuringia, which would become the driving force of spirituality and religious culture in Germany.

-On his return trip to Germany, he had a huge oak tree cut down in a forest in Hessen, to which the pagan populations attributed magical powers because it was considered the seat of the god.
-This was considered a defiance of the deity and the pagans ran to witness the vengeance of the offended god.
+On his return trip to Germany, he had a giant oak tree cut down in a forest in Hessen, to which the pagan populations attributed magical powers because it was considered the seat of the god.
+This was considered a defiance of the deity, and the pagans ran to witness the vengeance of the offended god.
 Boniface took advantage of this to bring them the gospel message.
-At the foot of the felled oak, he built the first church dedicated to St Peter.
+He built the first church dedicated to St Peter at the foot of the felled oak.